 Losing a pet can be a devastating time in your life, and it can be difficult to talk about your pet’s death with family, friends and children.

-Now that you have made the final arrangements, from Petful editor Kristine Lacoste comes this list of 10 ways to memorialize your pet:
+Now that you have made the final arrangements, Petful editor Kristine Lacoste offers this list of 10 ways to memorialize your pet:

-Headstones, grave markers and pet garden memorial stones (affiliate link) offer unique and custom designs.
+Headstones, grave markers and pet garden memorial stones offer unique and custom designs.

 3. Engraved Plaques